 - You’re working on a bike tank, pillars, or door handles

-- You have no correction experience
+- You have no correction experience yet

-Choose a DA / orbital machine when:
+Use a DA / orbital machine when

 - You want to polish the whole car

-- Swirls are visible across multiple panels
+- Swirls show across multiple panels

 - You need even correction before sealant or coating

-- Cut level: light, medium, heavy
+- Cut level: light, medium, or heavy

-- Application method: hand, DA, rotary
+- Application method: hand, DA, or rotary

-- Dusting level: useful in home garages
+- Dusting level: useful in a home garage

 - Finish quality: whether it needs a second-step polish

-Final recommendation: which polish does your car need?
+So which polish does your car need?

 - Mild swirls, faded gloss: light polish